Aluminium Casting

 • 1.
 Part Complexity

-• Intricate shapes: Investment or die casting
+• Firstly, Investment or die casting handles complex, detailed shapes exceptionally well.

 2. Production Volume